idlerun/idlerun.github.io/github/_posts/2016-05-31-node-react-server.md

 This project is a starter template for a web server project with:

-- NodeJS Server using Express 4
+- NodeJS server using Express 4 (with HTTPS)
-- HTTPS support
-- ReactJS Client
+- ReactJS client packed up with webpack

+Extra goodies:

-- SASS and JS compilation with webpack
+- SASS support
+- Static resource serving
+- AJAX using JQuery
+- Babel loader
+- `morgan` and `log-timestamp` improve Node console logging

 ### Getting started